-Osteosarcoma is the most common primary malignant bone tumor, and possesses a high rate of systemic spread especially to the lungs.(1) Survival rate was improved by the advance of aggressive systemic chemotherapy.
-Patients with no metastatic disease, approximately 70% are considered to be long-time survivors.(2) In contrast, approximately 14% of the patients experience lung metastases at diagnosis.(3) Primary metastasis is one of the risk factors, and increase the rate.(4) mortality Moreover, multidrug combination chemotherapy for osteosarcoma causes ototoxicity, cardiac toxicity, and secondary malignancies.(5) Therefore, a novel molecular targeting therapy against metastatic osteosarcoma should be established.
+obone tumor, and possesses a high rate of systemic spread, particularly to the lungs.
+Survival rate was improved by the advance of aggressive systemic chemotherapy.
+Patients with no metastatic disease, approximately 70%, are considered to be long-time survivors.
+In contrast, approximately 14% of the patients experience lung metastases at diagnosis.
+Primary metastasis is one of the risk factors, and increases the mortality rate.
+Moreover, multi-drug combination chemotherapy for osteosarcoma causes ototoxicity, cardiac toxicity, and secondary malignancies.
+Therefore, a novel molecular targeting therapy against metastatic osteosarcoma should be established.

-Podoplanin (PDPN/Aggrus/T1 α) is a platelet aggregation-inducing type I transmembrane sialoglycoprotein, which is involved in tumor invasion and metastasis.^(6, 7) Expression of podoplanin has been reported in many tumors.^{(6,} 8-19) Several studies have reported that osteosarcoma tissues and cell lines such HOS, U-2 OS, and MG63 express podoplanin.(17) Moreover, podoplanin expression was reported to be involved in poor prognosis of osteosarcoma patients.
-However, the association between podoplanin expression and metastasis of osteosarcoma remains to be clarified because of the lack of high-sensitive anti-podoplanin monoclonal antibodies (mAbs).
-Although many anti-podoplanin mAbs have been developed, almost all anti-podoplanin mAbs react with the platelet aggregation-inducing (PLAG) domain of human podoplanin.^(12, 20-24) Rabbit polyclonal antibodies produced by immunizing recombinant rat podoplanin also recognize PLAG domains.(25) Recently, we developed several anti-podoplanin mAbs against a non-PLAG domain, including LpMab-7.(26) In this study, we investigated the usefulness of an anti-podoplanin mAb, LpMab-7 in immunohistochemistry.
+Podoplanin (PDPN/Aggrus/T1 α) is a platelet aggregation-inducing type I transmembrane sialoglycoprotein, which is involved in tumor invasion and metastasis.
+(6,8-19) Expression of podoplanin has been reported in many tumors.
+(6,8-19) Several studies have reported that osteosarcoma tissues and cell lines such HOS, U-2 OS, and MG-63 express podoplanin.
+(17) Moreover, podoplanin expression was reported to be involved in the poor prognosis of osteosarcoma patients.
+However, the association between podoplanin expression and metastasis of osteosarcoma remains to be clarified because of the lack of high-sensitive anti-podoplanin monoclonal antibodies (MAbs).
+Although many anti-podoplanin MAbs have been developed, almost all anti-podoplanin MAbs react with the platelet aggregation-inducing (PLAG) domain of human podoplanin.
+(12,20-24) Rabbit polyclonal antibodies produced by immunizing recombinant rat podoplanin also recognize PLAG domains.
+(25) Recently, we developed several anti-podoplanin MAbs against a non-PLAG domain, including LpMab-7.
+(26) In this study, we investigated the usefulness of an anti-podoplanin MAb, LpMab-7, in immunohistochemistry.